First Nations coalition demands top Sask. judge resign over residential school file dispute | CBC News

 Gabrielson also declined to immediately produce it.
 He said an application must be submitted and all parties notified.

-CBC News requested Popescul immediately release the document.
-He said he was not able to.
+CBC News requested that Popescul immediately release the documents, but he said he was not able to.

 In a letter emailed to CBC News by a court official last week, Popescul said the court "has a supervisory role over court records" and that proper procedure is being followed.